hakanayaz/PIRQ_Draft/Module 2/Jaqal/README.md

 # Jaqal

-Just Another Quantum Assebly Language (JAQAL) is the assembly lang for Quantum Scientific Computing Open User Testbed (QSCOUT).
-QSCOUT is a traped-ion quantum computer testbed.
-QSCOUT use the JAQAL to specify quantum programs in testbed.
+Just Another Quantum Assembly Language (JAQAL) is the assembly language used to execute code on the Quantum Scientific Computing Open User Testbed (QSCOUT).
+QSCOUT is a trapped-ion quantum computer testbed operated by Sandia National Laboratories.

 ## JaqalPaq

-JaqalPag is a python package use the Jaqal code to parse, manipulate, emulate and generate the quantum assembly code.
-For the installation of the JaqalPaq you can use this 3 step installation guide lines.
-[JaqalPag Installation](https://gitlab.com/jaqal/jaqalpaq/-/tree/master/).
+JaqalPaq is a python package for meta-programming with Jaqal.
+It can parse, manipulate, emulate and generate the quantum assembly code.
+To install JaqalPaq, you can use this 3 step installation guide.
+[JaqalPaq Installation](https://gitlab.com/jaqal/jaqalpaq/-/tree/master/).

-An example code is given in the jupyter noterbook at the same directory.
+A code example is given in the jupyter notebook at the same directory.

-## Referance links
+## Reference links

 <https://arxiv.org/pdf/2003.09382.pdf>